alukach/slides-2025-foss4g-stac-auth-proxy/slides.md

 [^1]: https://github.com/stac-extensions/authentication

 <!--
-a core principal of the STAC specification is its ability to describe itself.
+a core principle of the STAC specification is its ability to describe itself.

 -->